21 Ways to Make the Most of Your Cultural Exchange Experience

 - Bring your new expertise back to your home country.
 Share your newfound knowledge and experience with other educators in your home country to support their growth.
 Some teachers find that when they return home, there are more opportunities for advancement and leadership available to them because of their experience teaching internationally and in the United States.
 Don’t let the learning and sharing stop when you return home!

-- Nurture global citizens.
+- Nurture global leaders.
 Your students will soak up each day in your international classroom and carry that learning with them.
-Foster their development by following the global citizenship framework and by delivering lessons with a global perspective as much as possible.
+Foster their development by following the global leadership framework and by delivering lessons with a global perspective as much as possible.

 Share with us on Twitter @ParticipateLrng how you or your students have benefited from your cultural exchange experience so far.
 For more information on how to become an ambassador of your culture and change students’ lives for the better, check out our web page.